oloed/CodeGuide-0000/README.md

 - JS is prototypes, not classes.
 Stop doing that.

 ##Act six: Back to basics
-- You're wrong, and that's awesome, because you know something now.
+- You're wrong, and that's awesome, because you know something now
 - You don't always need jQuery
-- You don't need cut+paste+tweak, make DRY code.
+- You don't need cut+paste+tweak, make DRY code
-- Don't abuse arrays/object differences, learn to loop, dare to dream. old Opera/FF, old MISE, sometimes Flash,
+- Don't abuse arrays/object differences, learn to loop, dare to dream. old Opera/FF, old MISE, sometimes Flash
 - How decision structures can be used to your advantage, not add complexity to your code
-- RTFM... specs, docs, etc.
+- RTFM... specs, docs, etc

 ##Act seven: Become a Samurai, not a code ninja.
 - What's a Samurai?
 (Teaches everywhere, makes things, learns things, and a mighty force)